seumoose/CFG-Instructor-Example/README.md

 ## What is this?
 This repository is intended so show example work and how you might use various aspects of web design at the current teaching stage.
-Below you will find links to the separate branches demonstrating what I did for that week's work.
+Below you will find links to the separate branches demonstrating what the instructors did for that week's work.

 ### [Week 0 Prep](https://github.com/seumoose/CFG-Instructor-Example/tree/Week-0-Course-Preparation)